Alternative versions of Batman: Merciless

 The Merciless is a version of Batman from Earth -12.
 Here Batman is in a relationship with Wonder Woman.
 Having killed Ares in a fit of rage when Ares presumably kills Wonder Woman, the Earth -12 Batman acquired Ares's helmet and assumed that he can channel its power to war with justice and mercy rather than ruthless brutality.
 But it corrupted him and the 'Merciless' Batman ended up killing Wonder Woman (who had actually just been knocked out) while eliminating all his enemies.
-The Merciless is later depicted as destroying the Valhalla Mountain when Sam Lane, Amanda Waller, Steve Trevor and Mister Bones attempt a counter-attack against the Dark Batmen after the regular heroes have apparently failed.
-The Merciless confronts Wonder Woman after she is transported under the foundation of A.R.G.U.S.
-Headquarters in Washington D.C., revealing his armory filled with the divine arsenal of the Gods he killed on his Earth.
-He reveals to her that his Diana taught him to fight and after he destroyed the Gods, the Merciless found Themyscira and fought them for three days.
-The Merciless also reveals that he ordered the Ferryman at the River Styx to gather every coin from every dead Amazon seeking passage into the afterlife which he melted into a giant golden drachma, which he strikes with a hammer, summoning the undead Amazons.

 Devastator

 The Devastator is a version of Batman from Earth -1, a dark reflection of Earth-1.
-When Superman turned evil and kills friend and foe alike along with Lois, the Earth-1 Batman injected himself with an engineered version of the Doomsday virus to stop the Kryptonian at the cost of his humanity as he transformed into a Doomsday-like monster.
+When Superman turned evil and kills friend and foe alike along with Lois, the Earth-1 Batman injected himself with an engineered version of the Doomsday virus to stop Superman at the cost of his humanity as he transformed into a Doomsday-like monster.
 Despite his victory, the Devastator still feels remorse for not being able to protect Metropolis from Superman's wrath.
 The Batman Who Laughs offers The Devastator a second chance at saving those whom he feels are blindly inspired by Superman.
 Bruce infects the Earth-0 Lois Lane, Supergirl, and all of Metropolis with the Doomsday virus as he views it as the only way to protect them from Superman's strength and false prophecies.
-Along with the Murder Machine, the Devastator was sent to retrieve the Cosmic Tuning Tower, ripping it out of its foundation and throwing it outside the Fortress of Solitude.
-He is then confronted by the two Green Lanterns of Earth (Simon Baz and Jessica Cruz), the Flash/Wally West, Firestorm, and Lobo and he proceeds to incapacitate all except Lobo who he throws into the sun.
-Grabbing the Cosmic Tuning Tower, the Devastator leaps into space and lands on the Challenger's Mountain, planting the tower on top of it.